 If you’re interested in a recipe for Acorn Squash Soup, I’m sure you’ll enjoy this one as well.
 It’s perfect for a cozy winter day.

-I like acorn squash so much, in fact, that I created this list of 18 Acorn Squash Recipes sure to satisfy any craving.
+We created this list of 18 Acorn Squash Recipes sure to satisfy any craving.
 From a bread recipe to a quinoa and chicken concoction, these are exciting and creative ways to add this vegetable as a staple in your diet.

-History and Interesting Facts About Acorn Squash
+Interesting Facts About Acorn Squash

 The acorn squash is indigenous to North and Central America and was introduced to European settlers by Native Americans during the time of colonization.
 These Native Americans referred to these varieties of winter squash as being one of the Three Sisters, staple foods responsible for the long-time existence of these ancient peoples.
 The other two foods in this trio were beans and corn.